Updated July 22, 2022

 The Top 5 Most Popular Caps for Custom Embroidery

-Are you ordering caps for your crew?
-Are you a little overwhelmed by the style choices?
-If so, you are not alone.
-Our customers often ask us about the difference between cap styles—which caps are the most popular and which ones look best with a custom embroidered design?
-Per your request, here are the top five most popular custom embroidered caps we sell along with everything you need to know to choose right cap for your group.
+Our customers are often asking us about the difference between cap styles—which ones are the most popular and which ones look best with a custom embroidered design?
+Per your request, here are the ins and outs of the most popular kinds of caps so you can choose the right one for your group.

 • Six Panel Caps Six panel caps are what most of us think of when we think of “baseball caps.”
 New Era introduced these iconic six panel caps back in 1934 and they still make them today.
 Made from 6 cloth triangles (hence the name) that extend from the top of your head umbrella style, these rounded caps look great on nearly everyone.
 Custom embroidered logos, images and/or names on the front of the cap look great and read well.
 Fitted or stretch-to-fit caps will give your custom cap a more tailored look, but have the drawback of adding a sizing element to your order.
 For one-size-fits all custom embroidered caps, choose caps with an adjustable closure.
 Choose from hook and loop (Velcro®), snap, and adjustable clasp closure options.
 The quality of the closure greatly affects the cost, fit and perceived value of the caps.
 If you’re buying hats for a sports team or business team, the six-panel cap is a solid choice that will please nearly everyone.

-• Dad Hats Dad hats are typically looser-fitting six-panel-caps that are made from canvas or cotton.
+• Dad Hats Dad hats are typically looser fitting, six panel caps made from canvas or cotton.
 The current “dad hat” trend calls for a slightly curved brim.
 The dad hat name comes from (no brainer here) dads over the past decades who have chosen to wear comfy caps.
 Now it’s a fashion statement.

 Author: Amber Barz